dronekit/dronekit-android/doc/first_app.rst

 Connecting to 3DR Services
 --------------------------

-Implement a ServiceListener on your MainActivity to listen for events sent from 3DR Services to your app.
+Implement a TowerListener on your MainActivity to listen for events sent from 3DR Services to your app.

 Result: